THUKElab/COUNTERMATH/README.md

 data/countermath_ver1.1.jsonl
 ```

 You can load it directly into your scripts or evaluation pipelines depending on your use case.
+Tha ground truth is not publicly available for ensuring high-quality evaluation.
+You can submit your results in our Leadboard (coming soon).

 ---